partridgep/trivia-game/README.md

 # Trivia Game

 A fun React trivia game!
-20 questions total, 2 rounds of 10 questions each.
+21 questions total (10 questions in each round, plus a bonus question.)

 ## Getting Started

 To view the deployed project, visit [this link](https://trivia-tandem.herokuapp.com/) (please allow 20-30 seconds for Heroku to load.)

-Alernatively, if you wish to run this app locally, open a terminal and navigate to the project's folder and run:
+Alernatively, if you wish to run this app locally, open a terminal, navigate to the project's folder and run:

 ### `npm start`

 This will run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\You may need to run a build for everything to work correctly (see below.)
-Also, you will not be able to connect to the leaderboard database, as that information is always stored in a local `.env` file, never on GitHub.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\You may need to run a build for everything to work correctly (see below.)\Also, you will not be able to connect to the leaderboard database, as that information is always stored in a local `.env` file, never on GitHub.
+If you do connect to your own database, run `nodemon server` in another terminal window at the same time to connect.

 ### `npm test`